 - Friends help children to develop social skills, such as: problem-solving, communication, compromise, cooperation and conflict resolution.

 - Through friendships, children develop emotional skills, such as: regulating their own emotions, considering others’ feelings and responding to others’ feelings.

-- Friendships also help children to morally develop, by learning: to consider others’ views, needs, rights, and values, about social norms, about socially acceptable behaviour and about right vs wrong.
+- Friendships also help children to morally develop by learning to consider others’ views, needs, rights, and values, by learning about social norms, socially acceptable behaviour and about right versus wrong.

 Helping your child to develop and maintain friendships

 You play a very important role in helping your children to develop relationships with other people.
-Here are some helpful hints to help your children to develop and maintain friendships:
+Here are some helpful hints to assist your children to develop and maintain friendships:

 - Develop a loving, accepting and respectful relationship with your children.
 This helps your children feel safe and self-confident and allows them to trust others.
 It also informs your children how to treat others and how they should expect to be treated.